ipfs/ipfs-docs/docs/concepts/nodes.md

 - They are Go-IPFS nodes with API ports exposed.
 Some HTTP API commands are accessible.
 - Usable by both Go-IPFS and JS-IPFS nodes.
 - Often on the same _server_ as a [preload](#preload) node, though both the delegate routing service and preload service are addressed differently.
 This is done by having different multiaddrs that resolve to the same machine.
-View their configurations for more details: [preload config](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs-core/src/runtime/config-nodejs.js#L36-L39), [delegate config](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs-core/src/runtime/config-nodejs.js#L14-L17)
 - Delegate routing nodes are in the default JS-IPFS configuration as bootstrap nodes, so they will maintain libp2p swarm connections to them at all times.
- - They are [configured](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs-core/src/runtime/config-nodejs.js#L29-L39) as regular bootstrap nodes, but have the string 'preload' in their multiaddrs.
+ - They are configured as regular bootstrap nodes, but have the string 'preload' in their multiaddrs.

 Limitations of a delegate routing node: